What is a disability?

-Students with a previously identified disability present the documentation of that disability to the Office of Academic Advising.
-If this documentation is adequate for establishing eligibility the Office of Academic Advising will issue an Individual Education Accommodations Plan (IEAP).
+Students with a previously identified disability present the documentation of that disability to the Office of Academic Advising and Student Support Services.
+If this documentation is adequate for establishing eligibility the Office of Academic Advising and Student Support Services will issue an Individual Education Accommodations Plan (IEAP).
 An appointment is necessary for such a plan to be established, and documentation provided by the student may require further support or additional evaluations for determination of eligibility.
 Verification of a disability by another institution or another organization does not guarantee eligibility at Gettysburg College.
 Any costs for further evaluation are the responsibility of the student.

 Students Without a Previously Identified Disability Who Believe They May Have One

-The Office of Academic Advising can help students obtain an evaluation to determine eligibility by providing a list of persons in this area who provide evaluation services.
+The Office of Academic Advising and Student Support Services can help students obtain an evaluation to determine eligibility by providing a list of persons in this area who provide evaluation services.
 This office does not provide evaluation services.
 Any costs incurred for evaluation are the responsibility of the student.